gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </tr>
 </thead>
 <tbody>

 <tr>
 <td>
 <code>provisionedIops</code></br>
 <em>
-int64
+integer
 </em>
 </td>
 <td>
 <em>(Optional)</em>
-<p>ProvisionedIops of disk to create.
-Only for certain types of disk, see worker.AllowedTypesIops The IOPS must be specified within defined limits.
-If not set gcp calculates a default value taking the disk size into consideration.
-Hyperdisk Extreme volumes can&rsquo;t be used as boot disks.</p>
+<p>ProvisionedIops of disk to create.<br />Only for certain types of disk, see worker.AllowedTypesIops<br />The IOPS must be specified within defined limits.<br />If not set gcp calculates a default value taking the disk size into consideration.<br />Hyperdisk Extreme volumes can't be used as boot disks.</p>
 </td>
 </tr>
 <tr>
 <td>
 <code>provisionedThroughput</code></br>
 <em>
-int64
+integer
 </em>
 </td>
 <td>
 <em>(Optional)</em>
-<p>ProvisionedThroughput of disk to create.
-Only for certain types of disk, see worker.AllowedTypesThroughput measured in MiB per second, that the disk can handle.
-The throughput must be specified within defined limits.
-If not set gcp calculates a default value taking the disk size into consideration.
-Hyperdisk Throughput volumes can&rsquo;t be used as boot disks.</p>
+<p>ProvisionedThroughput of disk to create.<br />Only for certain types of disk, see worker.AllowedTypesThroughput<br />measured in MiB per second, that the disk can handle.<br />The throughput must be specified within defined limits.<br />If not set gcp calculates a default value taking the disk size into consideration.<br />Hyperdisk Throughput volumes can't be used as boot disks.</p>
 </td>
 </tr>
 <tr>